Afreda323/learn-dev/README.md

 ### More Javascript

 At this point, you should have a pretty solid understanding of the Javascript programming language.
 You can make stuff interactive, as well as write some clean code.
 To cement this knowledge, I recommend doing a couple of coding challenges to really cement this new knowledge into your brain.
-Do about 4-5 of them, and then continue to do about one a day until the end of this guide.
+Do about one a day until the end of this guide.

 ##### Challenges